 Lyme disease is an infectious disease caused by bacteria.
 The transmission of Lyme disease is usually by infected ticks.
 It can affect various organs of the body, for example skin, nervous system and heart.
 There are three stages of the disease.
 The first stage is characterized by weakness, headache, joint pain and fever, whereas the second and third stage include flu-like symptoms, pain, paralysis and neurological deficits.
 In the early stages of Lyme disease, a two-week antibiotic therapy is most effective.
 The sooner the treatment starts, the more surely it can prevent later complications and serious illnesses.

 Encephalitis is an inflammation of the brain that is usually triggered by viruses.
-The effects of the illnesses are very different, the spectrum reaches from mild forms with short illness time up to heavy and lengthy progressions.
+The effects of the illness are very different, the spectrum reaches from mild forms with short illness time up to heavy and lengthy progressions.
 The therapy is related to the individual case of illness.
 Encephalitis causes symptoms like awareness disorders, impairment of concentration and memory, behavioural changes, neurological deficits like speech disorders or paralysis, stiffness in the neck or epileptic seizures.
 Generally, it is important to act fast in case of encephalitis.
 Therapy options include combinations of several antibiotics in the first phase as well as specific medications as soon as the cause of the encephalitis has been identified.

 Epilepsy is the fourth most common neurological disorder.
 The epileptic seizures that occur are nonspecific, sudden, synchronous discharges of nerve cells due to a transient dysfunction.
 This activity may be restricted to certain areas (focal seizure) or involve multiple brain areas (generalized seizure).
 The primary goal of treatment is the prevention of further seizures, which can be achieved by drug treatment in about two-thirds of the patients.